lawrennd/snippets/_business/includes/executive-sponsorship.md

 \subsection{Executive Sponsorship}

-\slides{* Direct sponsorship from the most senior executive.
+\slidesincremental{* Direct sponsorship from the most senior executive.
   * This has a cultural effect as well as a direct effect.
 * Bring about through *involvement*
   * develops understanding of capabilities of data science in exec team.}